 Welcome to our October e-newsletter!

-Included in this edition are some important legislative updates, unemployment assistance updates and other resources I hope will prove helpful.
-Please do not hesitate to reach out to my office by phone at (517) 373-1792 or email at FeliciaBrabec@house.mi.gov for questions about these or any other state-level issues.
+Included in this edition are some important legislative updates, community events and other resources I hope will prove helpful.

 State Representative, 55th House District

 Appeals Court Rules In Favor Of Auto Crash Survivors

 The Michigan Court of Appeals recently ruled that the 2019 changes to personal injury auto insurance coverage do not apply retroactively to auto crash survivors who were injured before the law was passed.
 This ruling is a huge win for thousands of Michigan auto crash survivors who were illegally denied care by their insurers following the auto no-fault law changes.
 While the court’s decision to protect these survivors is a huge step in the right direction, there is more work to be done to ensure that every auto crash survivor receives the care and support they are entitled to.
 We must continue fighting to restore personal injury protection for all Michiganders, regardless of the date they were injured.

 Supplemental legislation to invest millions of dollars into Michigan’s Strategic Outreach Attraction Reserve (SOAR) fund was signed into law earlier this week.
 The SOAR fund was created last December to help invest in state industries and attract new businesses to our state.
 While I did vote in favor of this legislation to help bring more jobs to Michigan, I strongly support direct investment into Michigan communities and their residents.
 Especially during a time when Michigan families are struggling to pay their bills or put food on the dinner table, I will continue fighting for more funding to be granted to the Michiganders who need it the most.